-Each employee is to be evaluated on the factors listed below.
-Please rate according to the scale below based upon the employee's level of performance.

-5 - excellent 4 - good 3 - satisfactory 2 - needs improvement 1 - unsatisfactory

-1. Food Preparation:

-- 1. Follows daily menu requirements. - 2.
-Follows Recipes. - 3.
-Begins food preparation at the proper time. - 4.
-Properly Stores prepared food before serving. - 5.
-Adequately prepares assigned dishes. - 6.
-Follows closely the daily food preparation schedule. - 7.
-Does not neglect breakfast in order to begin lunch preparation. - 8.
-Does not neglect lunch duties in order to finish before 2:00pm. - 9.
-Follows job from beginning through clean up. - 10.
-Responsible for own prep work.
+Name of Employ yee Date of Evaluation School Cafeteria Position Evaluator s to be evaluated on the factors listed below.
+Please rate according to the scale below based ree's level of performance.
+5 - excellent 4 - good 3 - satisfactory 2 - needs improvement 1 - unsatisfactory 1.
+Food Preparation: 1.
+Follows daily menu requirements Follows Recipes Begins food preparation at the proper time Properly Stores prepared food before serving Adequately prepares assigned dishes Follows closely the daily food preparation schedule Does not neglect breakfast in order to begin lunch preparation Does not neglect lunch duties in order to finish before 2:00pm 9.
+Follows job from beginning through clean up 10.
+Responsible for own prep work 2.
+Assures that food is stored at appropriate temperatures Maintains a "first in first out" procedure for removing food from storage Maintains a record of food taken from storage Labels and dates food stored Properly stores meats for thawing Willingly helps in storage of grocery deliveries.